 - Many truckers regularly ignore speed limits in an effort to increase the number of loads they haul and to shorten their delivery time.

 - Blind spots increase with vehicle size, increasing the likelihood of an accident.

-- Drivers fail to account for hazardous weather conditions and the limitations they place on their trucks; truck braking and control is more affected by weather than standard vehicle.
+- Drivers may fail to account for hazardous weather conditions and the limitations they place on their trucks; truck braking and control are more affected by weather than a standard vehicle.

 - There may be further violations of traffic laws.

-Federal Law requires truck drivers to properly maintain their vehicles and equipment but many drivers ignore these regulations, leading to equipment failure that my cause an accident.
+Federal law requires truck drivers to properly maintain their vehicles and equipment, but many drivers ignore these regulations, leading to equipment failure that my cause an accident.

 - Improperly secured loads can become detached during truck operation and fall off into the roadway, causing traffic accidents.

 Trucking companies have an obligation to the public, including you, to make sure that their drivers are properly trained and licensed.
 Their failure to do so can establish negligence, and therefore liability.

 Why Do I Need a Lawyer?